iocoop/policies/bylaws.md

 ### Section 4.04.
 Acceptance of Members.

 Applications for membership will be reviewed by the Board of Directors or by a duly authorized Membership Committee.
 An applicant will be accepted unless rejected in writing within thirty days for reasons satisfactory to the Board.
 If accepted, the applicant will be admitted to membership.
-If rejected, the applicant will be notified in writing and entitled to a refund of any amounts paid for membership fees and memberships.
+If rejected, the applicant will be notified in writing and entitled to a refund of any amounts paid for memberships.

 ### Section 4.05.
 Transfers Prohibited.

 No member may transfer his or her membership or any right arising therefrom.

-### Section 4.06.
-Membership Fee.
+### Section 4.06. --- Intentionally Left Blank ---

-A one-time, nonrefundable membership fee, in an amount set from time to time by the Board of Directors, may be charged and collected from each member upon joining the Corporation.

 ### Section 4.07.
 Bylaws and Disclosures.